Float¶

 BFloat16¶

-BFloat16 is a 16-bit floating point data type with 8-bit exponent, sign, and 7-bit mantissa.
+BFloat16 is a 16-bit floating-point data type characterized by an 8-bit exponent, a sign bit, and a 7-bit mantissa.

-It is useful for machine learning and AI applications.
+This type is particularly useful for machine learning and AI applications where reduced precision can offer performance benefits.

-Supports conversions between Float32 and BFloat16.
-Most of other operations aren't supported.
+Tinybird supports conversions between Float32 and BFloat16.
+Most other operations are not directly supported for BFloat16.